Snow measurements are taken on flat, wind-protected sites of the SLF and MeteoSwiss.

 - Avalanches: In isolated cases, automated snow stations can be struck by avalanches.
 The snow depth curve responds by rising abruptly.
 In such instances the measured snow depth does not accurately reflect conditions prevailing in the surrounding area, and modelled fresh snow values are incorrect.

-- Interruptions in snow depth measurement: Heavy snowfall can interfere with the measuring signal, or the sensor can become blocked by snow.
-This can cause failure of individual measurements.
+- Interruptions and 'jumps' in snow depth measurement: Heavy snowfall can interfere with the measuring signal or cause the sensor to become blocked with snow.
+This can result in some measurements not being recorded or some snow depth measurements being too high.